mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 - Resistance: You formed part of an active resistance movement, assisting other psions to safety.
-- Fifth Columnist: You remain a respectable ‘norm’ in society, working secretly to aid other psions.
+- Fifth Columnist: You remain a respectable 'norm' in society, working secretly to aid other psions.
 - Saboteur: You were a guerrilla fighter undertaking hazardous missions against the repressive regime.